Skip to main content

 2. Type Safety: Flows are strictly typed with input and output schemas, preventing runtime errors when chaining multiple AI operations.

 3. Deployability: Flows are strictly separated from their serving logic.
 To deploy them, wrap them with genkit.Handler, which converts a flow into a standard http.Handler.
-This makes it straightforward to serve them using the standard library or any Go web framework:
+This makes it possible to serve them using the standard library or any Go web framework:

 // Define a flow